jung-chang/codehealth/content/posts/prefer-positive-booleans.md

 1. Use positive booleans to avoid confusion from double negatives
 2. Implicitly default boolean logic to false
-3. use consistent and appropriate language when defining booleans
+3. Use consistent and appropriate language when defining booleans

 {{% /tldr %}}